mbwong/mbwong.github.com/_posts/2011-12-24-data-analysis-lessons-from-the-greatest-good.md

 title: Data analysis lessons from the Greatest Good
 layout: post
 ---
+# Data analysis lessons from the Greatest Good

 I spent my past summer at [the Greatest Good](http://greatestgood.com/), a consulting boutique headed by Steve Levitt and other Chicago economists.
 I got to work with transaction level data for various companies.
 It was the first